MrRana937/MrRana937/README.md

 # Hey there 👋

 <p align="center">
-  🙋 I'm a passionate Software Developer specializing in both frontend and backend technologies.
+  🙋 I'm a passionate <strong>Software Developer</strong> specializing in both frontend and backend technologies.
 With a strong focus on problem-solving, I strive to create innovative solutions and actively contribute to open-source projects to foster a more equitable tech community.
 </p>

 <p align="center">